peru3232/FE15-CR4-My-Weekly-Planner/README.md

 To view the pages simply clone this repo then open index.html in your browser.

-This project was done as a solution to a end of the week project during my fullstack course at code factory - the focus for this project was the usage of JS.
+This project was done as a solution to a end of the week project during my fullstack course at code factory - the focus for this project was the usage of JS and JSON.

 Please view the assignment.pdf to view the expected results.